siandav/clas_mat/LBG_tableau/readme.md

 over to you to work through the second practice lab - [credit card fraud](https://github.com/siandav/clas_mat/blob/main/LBG_tableau/credit_card_fraud.md)

-if you get stuck and need inspiration of what the end result can look like, theres an image on the repo of the [final review dashboard](
+if you get stuck and need inspiration of what the end result can look like, theres an image on the repo of the [final review dashboard](https://github.com/siandav/clas_mat/blob/main/LBG_tableau/fraud%20dashboard.png)

 ## Demonstration C

-Instructor will continue to use the [demonstration workbook](https://public.tableau.com/app/profile/sianedavies/viz/demo_NWind/Freight-productsdatesanddestinations)  which you can download and follow along with.
-The raw data for these Tableau vizzes is a single excel workbook [BI_NWind_All.xlsx](BI_NWind_All.xlsx)
+Instructor will continue to use the [demonstration workbook](https://public.tableau.com/app/profile/sianedavies/viz/demo_NWind/Freight-productsdatesanddestinations) and the NWind excel workbook [BI_NWind_All.xlsx](BI_NWind_All.xlsx), but this time will bring in the GCP hosted element.
+We will consider how to work with a multi table bank data source in GCP, and a large data set from Kaggle about [credit card applications](https://www.kaggle.com/datasets/rikdifos/credit-card-approval-prediction) before using both as remote sources for Tableau vizzes.

 + connecting to a data source with multiple tables
 + relating and joining tables in Tableau
-+ connecting to non file data sources incl GCP
++ connecting to non file data sources incl GCP/ Big Query
++ implications of Tableau + Big Query

+### Hands-on practice Lab C

+over to you to work through the third practice lab - [bank accounts and loans](https://github.com/siandav/clas_mat/blob/main/LBG_tableau/credit_card_fraud.md)

+if you get stuck and need inspiration of what the end result can look like, theres an image on the repo of the [loan status dashboard](https://github.com/siandav/clas_mat/blob/main/LBG_tableau/fraud%20dashboard.png)